For an accessible version or to translate, visit:

 Intuitive eating starts with curiosity and mindfulness!

-• How you feel physically, emotionally, socially
+• How you feel physically, emotionally and socially.

-• Listening for internal and external cues
+• Listening for internal and external cues.

 Mark where are